George Wythe: Law practice

 On August 1, Wythe identified himself in print as one of the consulted lawyers and said his opinion had been limited to the legal bail issue.
-After Chiswell returned to Williamsburg in September, his attorney John Wayles published the two depositions given to the judges, which proved to be from Wayles himself and the Cumberland undersheriff.
-Judge Blair was furious when Wayles added a detail to the published copy of his own deposition (which he had gotten from the court records), apparently in order to track the undersheriff's deposition.
-Judge Byrd, on the other hand, joined with Wayles to demand a libel indictment against Col. Robert Bolling, Jr., claiming Bolling wrote the anonymous criticism of the bailment published on July 11.
+After Chiswell returned to Williamsburg in September, his attorney John Wayles published the two depositions given to the judges from Wayles himself and the Cumberland undersheriff.
+Judge Blair was furious when Wayles added a detail to the published copy of his deposition (which he had gotten from the court records) to track the undersheriff's deposition.
+On the other hand, Judge Byrd joined with Wayles to demand a libel indictment against Col. Robert Bolling, Jr., claiming Bolling wrote the anonymous criticism of the bailment published on July 11.
 The grand jury refused, issuing a no-bill instead.
 However, Wythe's sterling reputation may have been tarnished.
 When the assembly reconvened, Robert Carter Nicholas was appointed treasurer, Peyton Randolph became speaker, and his brother John Randolph became king's attorney general, a post to which Wythe had aspired.
-Chiswell died unexpectedly in his Williamsburg home on October 15, before his trial could begin.
-Jefferson decades later in his Kentucky Resolution echoed the anonymous 'Virginia Gazette' writer of September 12, 1766, who stated, "Distrust, the parent of security, is a political virtue of unspeakable utility."
+Chiswell died unexpectedly in his Williamsburg home on October 15 before his trial could begin.
+Jefferson, decades later in his Kentucky Resolution, echoed the anonymous 'Virginia Gazette' writer of September 12, 1766, who stated, "Distrust, the parent of security, is a political virtue of unspeakable utility."

 Wythe continued his thriving legal practice with Jefferson's assistance.
 In 1767, Wythe introduced Jefferson to the bar of the General Court, and Jefferson was appointed clerk to the House of Burgesses.
-The following year, Wythe wrote the colony's London agent to secure copies of the burgesses' complete journals from the colony's founding until 1752, which were supposed to be transmitted annually to the king, secretary of state and Lords of Trade, stressing "it be not made public nor attended with great expense."
+The following year, Wythe wrote the colony's London agent to secure copies of the burgesses' complete journals from the colony's founding until 1752, which were supposed to be transmitted annually to the king, secretary of state, and Lords of Trade, stressing "it be not made public nor attended with great expense."
 The secrecy may have related to continuing unrest in Massachusetts against the Townshend Acts or the administrative interregnum between Fauquier's death in March and Botetourt's arrival in October.
 Wythe also ordered printed journals of the House of Commons and case law books from London.
 Wythe's social standing remained high, for fellow aldermen elected him Williamsburg's mayor for the 1768 to 1769 term.
 Fellow parishioners also elected Wythe to the vestry of Bruton Parish Church in 1769.